dunesage/dunesage.github.io/README.md

 ## Data

 I obtained a dataset with the title [Ships in Satellite Imagery](https://www.kaggle.com/datasets/rhammell/ships-in-satellite-imagery) from the data science platform Kaggle.
-The curator of the data is the user [rhammell](https://www.kaggle.com/rhammell), who shared 4000 80x80 RGB images "extracted from Planet satellite imagery over the San Francisco Bay and San Pedro Bay areas of California."
+The data was posted by the user [rhammell](https://www.kaggle.com/rhammell), who shared 4000 80x80 RGB images "extracted from Planet satellite imagery over the San Francisco Bay and San Pedro Bay areas of California."
 Of these 4000 images, 1000 were labeled as 'ship' and 3000 as 'no-ship'.
-The particulars of each class are described below by [rhammell](https://www.kaggle.com/rhammell):
+The particulars of each class are described below by the curator of the data set:

 > **'ship':** Images in this class are centered on the body of a single ship.
 Ships of different sizes, orientations, and atmospheric collection conditions are included.